 Getting an Interview

-I applied through an employee referral – interviewed at MITRE.Interview Details
+I applied through a recruiter.
+The process took 2+ months – interviewed at MITRE.Interview Details

 A private, not-for-profit organization, MITRE manages federally funded research and development centers (FFRDCs): one for the Department of Defense (known as the National Security Engineering Center), one for the Federal Aviation Administration (the Center for Advanced Aviation System Development), one for the Internal Revenue Service and U.S. Department of Veterans Affairs...